cfsanderson/testproject/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+The is a test Rails project just to see how it works.
+Thanks @brascoder

 Things you may want to cover:

-* Ruby version
+* Ruby version = 2.4.1

 * System dependencies